HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/traditional/supported_config.md

 *The Enhanced Rich Text Editor, TinyMCE, requires Java 8 or later.
 For more details, see [Enhanced Rich Text Editor](../../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md#prerequisite).

+*Customers that are still using JDK 7.0 with WAS 8.5.5 will only be able to use the out-of-the-box, default CKEditor provided with HCL Digital Experience (DX).

 ## Databases

 !!!note